Exercise and Mood: The Impact Physical Activity has on our Mood

 I’m working out.
 Sure, it may have hurt and been a massive struggle to motivate me to get it done,

 but the feeling you get at the end of it is always worth it.
-Now, why is this the case?
+The impact physical activity has on mood plays a big role on our mental wellbeing.
+But, why is that?

 To keep the science simple, exercise increases serotonin in the brain.
 What does this mean?